acim/viper-remote/README.md

-# viper-remote
-Proof of concept: Remote runtime configuration using Viper and Consul
+# Remote runtime configuration using Viper and Consul